Newspapers will be a day late - NewsBreak

 Newspapers will be a day late

 Because of an issue with delivery, the Nov.
-8 issue of the Watertown Daily Times will not arrive in mailboxes until Nov 9.
+8 issue of the Daily Jefferson County Union will not arrive in mailboxes until Nov 9.

-We sincerely apologize for this interruption and encourage subscribers to access their subscriptions online, at wdtimes.com.
+We sincerely apologize for this interruption and encourage subscribers to access their subscriptions online, at dailyunion.com.
 Our e-edition is a printed replica of the newspaper and is available now.

 If you do not know your subscriber number or have questions or need other help with accessing your subscription, please call 920-390-6040 and press 1 when you reach the prompt.